-OTHER CURRENT PUBLIC BOARDS: El Pollo Loco Holdings, Inc.: CIM RACR (Trustee)
+Other Current Public Boards: El Pollo Loco Holdings, Inc.; CIM RACR (Trustee)

 Lili Lynton has served as a member of our Board of Directors since December 2019.
 Ms. Lynton is the co-founder and operating partner of The Dinex Group, which operates 17 Daniel Boulud branded restaurants.
-Prior to forming Dinex, she co-founded Telebank, an internet banking pioneer that was acquired by ETrade in 1999.
+Prior to forming Dinex, she co-founded Telebank, an internet banking pioneer that was acquired by E\Trade in 1999.
 Since 1987, she has also served as Chief Investment Officer of HD American Trust, a family investment office formed in 1987 that invests actively across a broad range of asset classes.
 At HD American Trust, Ms. Lynton is responsible for selection of asset managers, asset allocation, liquidity and leverage parameters with direct management responsibility for the firm's venture capital and real estate portfolio.
 From 1987 through 1990, Ms. Lynton was an investment analyst at financial services company, Sanford C. Bernstein, and from 1983 through 1985 she was a mergers and acquisition analyst at Lehman Brothers.
 Ms. Lynton is currently a Director of El Pollo Loco Holdings, Inc. and serves as a Trustee, Audit Committee Chair of CIM RACR (a Securities and Exchange Commission-registered Interval Fund).
-She also serves on the Advisory Board of The Hamilton Project, a division of the Brookings Institution, which develops proposals for a more equitable and robust U.S. economy; as Trustee of East Harlem Tutorial Program (after school service provider) and East Harlem Scholars Academy (operates six charter schools); and as Trustee of the Guggenheim Foundation (awards 175 annual Guggenheim Fellowships).
+She also serves on the Advisory Board of The Hamilton Project, a division of the Brookings Institution, which develops proposals for a more equitable and robust U.S. economy; as Trustee of East Harlem Tutorial Program (after school service provider) and East Harlem Scholars Academy (operates five charter schools), Trustee of the Guggenheim Foundation (awards 175 annual Guggenheim Fellowships), Trustee of Vera Institute for Justice (criminal justice reform) and the Trustee for the Bail Project (funds and operates 27 charitable bail funds across the nation).

-Ms. Lynton brings to our Board of Directors experience in investment analysis, mergers and acquisitions, business operations and other significant transactions.
-The Board of Directors supports and approves Ms. Lynton's nomination and continued service on our Board of Directors because her background is an invaluable asset to us, particularly in connection with evaluating potential acquisition and financing opportunities.
+Ms. Lynton brings to our Board of Directors experience and expertise in investment analysis, mergers and acquisitions and business operations as well a diverse perspective resulting from her vast knowledge and business experience as well as her extensive leadership roles in advocacy initiatives and non-profit board service.
+The Board of Directors supports and approves Ms. Lynton's nomination and continued service on our Board of Directors because her knowledge and background are invaluable assets to us, particularly in connection with evaluating potential acquisition and financing opportunities.